hilookas/pyrender/docs/source/install/index.rst

 a software-based offscreen renderer that is included with any Mesa install.

-If you want to use OSMesa with pyrender, you'll have to perform two additional installation steps:
+If you want to use OSMesa with pyribbit, you'll have to perform two additional installation steps:

 - :ref:`installmesa`